 Licencing

 The current agent will be able to continue their licences past the end of the contract provided that the subcontracts are signed before 31st of July 2023.
 This will be the same terms that is continued into the contract of the winning vendor.

+Once the tenderer has signed an NDA there will be further information about the merchandising strategy and current licence agreements.